After Long Drought, Has U.S. Olympic Long Track Speedskating Turned A Corner?

 When U.S. long track speedskaters Heather Bergsma, Brittany Bowe, Mia Manganello and Carlijn Schoutens won bronze Wednesday in the team pursuit event, they broke a Team USA drought.
 It was the first long track Olympic medal since the Vancouver Games of 2010.

 U.S. speedskaters have always been a dominant force at competitions around the world, including the Olympics.
 But they performed poorly at the 2014 Sochi Games (some thought their suits might be partly to blame) — and got off to a slow start in Pyeongchang.
-With Wednesday's bronze, coming after short track skater John-Henry Krueger's silver in the 1,000-meter race on Saturday, hopes have grown for U.S. success at these Games.
+With Wednesday's bronze, coming after short track skater John-Henry Krueger's silver in the 1,000-meter race on Saturday, hopes have grown for U.S. success at these games.

 Sports